mdickinson/bigfloat/docs/source/tutorial/index.rst

 Arithmetic on :class:`BigFloat` instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the usual arithmetic operations, with the exception of floor division, apply to :class:`BigFloat` instances, and those instances can be freely mixed with integers and floats (but not strings!) in those
+All the usual arithmetic operations apply to :class:`BigFloat` instances, and those instances can be freely mixed with integers and floats (but not strings!) in those operations:
-operations:

    >>> BigFloat(1234)/3
    BigFloat.exact('411.33333333333331', precision=53)